 What makes PCC different from other preschools?
 PCC is more than just a preschool that you send your child to each week.
 It is a community committed to making connections.
 PCC is managed by the parents that send their children to the school.
 They have a vested interest in the happenings of the school.
 Their love of the school is evident in all of the activities that they organize.
 The events, such as the Halloween Party and the Pajama Party, provide opportunities for parents and students to socialize outside of the classroom.
 Lifelong friendships are developed with the children and families.
 PCC has been in Pleasantville for almost 50 years!
 Parents who attended PCC themselves are now sending their own children to the school.
 Parents who once sat on the Board of Directors are now teachers.
 It is a place that truly feels like home away from home.

 Are all of your students from Pleasantville?
 We welcome students from any community!
 Our families typically reside in Pleasantville, Thornwood, Chappaqua, Hawthorne, Valhalla and Briarcliff Manor.

 Does PCC offer a lunch program or extended hours?
 No. In New York State, programs providing more than three hours of daily care to the same group of children must be a licensed daycare program and register with the Office of Children and Family Services (OCFS).
 PCC is not a licensed child care center.
 Please contact the Child Care Council of Westchester, Inc. if you are searching for a quality, licensed, full-day program.

 What programs are offered in the summer?
-We currently offer a summer camp for children entering the Threes class.
-This three-day camp (Tuesday, Wednesday, Thursday) runs for five weeks and begins in late June.
-Details about camp are distributed in the spring.
-A camp program for four-year-olds is dependent upon interest.
+We currently offer a summer session for children entering the Threes class.
+This three-day program (Tuesday, Wednesday, Thursday) runs for five weeks and begins in late June.
+Details about the summer session are distributed in the spring.
+A summer program for four-year-olds is dependent upon interest.